EnviroChem/EnviroChem/README.md

 ### Hi there and welcome to EnviroChem!👋
-I’m currently learning Backend Python, Git and Github🌱
+I’m currently learning Backend Python, Git and Github🌱 Besides an interest in Python and Computer Coding,
+I enjoy Chinese and Japanese languages (中文(简体/繁體)，日本語) Aquatic Chemistry, Geochemistry and of course Environmental Chemistry!
 <!--
 **EnviroChem/EnviroChem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.